px/cfapp-piwik-analytics/README.md

 To run the sample suite, boot up a webserver with the root of this repository as the document root, and open test/suite.html.

-##Modules of interest

-CloudFlare has a set of modules that you can use when writing apps

-###cloudflare/dom

-A dom manipulation library similar to browser methods, but more generic.

-###cloudflare/path

-Tools for parsing where the page is.

-###cloudflare/loader

-An AJAX wrapper that behaves similarly to jquery.ajax

-###cloudflare/config

-General information about the site your module is running on.

 ##Interface